17 Lovely Things to Do in Notting Hill

 For 3 days, the streets shut down and celebrate Caribbean culture through food, music and costumes.

-The Carnival began in the 1960s as a way to bring diverse communities together in this immigrant neighbourhood.
+The Carnival began in the 1960s to bring diverse communities together in this immigrant neighbourhood.
 The tradition continues and grows with every passing year.

 Make the most of your time here and take a guided tour.
 Learn from a local expert as they whisk you to some of the best places.